Skip to main content

 • music

-The music in the game is generally well-received, featuring excellent title themes and fitting melodies that enhance the experience.
+The music in the game is generally well-received, with praise for its fitting title theme and melancholic map tunes, complementing the visuals effectively.
 However, some players find it repetitive, leading them to turn it off partway through.
-Overall, the music complements the game's visuals effectively, though opinions on its repetitiveness vary.
+Overall, the soundtrack is considered a strong aspect, enhancing the game's atmosphere.

 • “The music is good - from the excellent title music to the melancholy tune during the map section, it all fits in well.”